-Although it is assumed that your production and disaster recovery sites are already in place, a Professional Services partner will handle advanced configuration steps involved in your disaster recovery plan with the Trellis[TM] platform.
+Although it is assumed that your production and disaster recovery sites are already in place, a Professional Services partner will handle advanced configuration steps involved in your disaster recovery plan with the TrellisTM platform.
 However, there are additional steps that you need to perform to ensure your systems are ready.

-NOTE: To ensure proper deployment of your disaster recovery plan, you must be an administrator and have experience with the Trellis platform software and hardware architecture.
-You should also be familiar with the processes and procedures in the Trellis[TM] Real-Time Infrastructure Optimization Platform Backup and Restore Procedure Technical Bulletins for Microsoft Windows and Red Hat Enterprise Linux.
+NOTE: To ensure proper deployment of your disaster recovery plan, you must be an administrator or have experience with the platform software and hardware architecture.
+You should also be familiar with the processes and procedures in the TrellisTM Real-Time Infrastructure Optimization Platform Backup and Restore Procedure Technical Bulletins for Microsoft® Windows® and Red Hat® Enterprise Linux®.